 Officers also are given the opportunity to attend professional development programs and courses geared to enhance their effectiveness on campus.
-We currently have officers who are certified as crime prevention specialists and have one Buildings and Grounds Patrol officer who is certified as a CPTED specialist.
-(CPTED = crime prevention through environmental design)
+We currently have officers who are certified as crime prevention specialists.

-The Police Department maintains access to the NLETS (National Law Enforcement Telecommunications System) and has two-way radio communication interoperability capabilities with the Danbury Police, Danbury Fire & Danbury EMS, as well as FAPERN (Fairfield County Police Emergency Network).
+The WCSU Police Department maintains access to the Connecticut On-Line Law Enforcement Communications Teleprocessing (COLLECT) System, which is utilized throughout Connecticut to access valuable online State and Federal law enforcement resources.
+The police department has two-way radio communication interoperability with the Danbury Police, Danbury Fire & Danbury EMS, as well as the Fairfield County Police Emergency Network (FAPERN).
 The police can be reached for any emergency by calling, or texting, 911.
-For routine calls, calling (203) 837-9300 from any phone on campus anytime, day or night, will bring a response.
+For routine calls, calling (203) 837-9300 from any phone on campus anytime, day or night, will bring a direct response by WCSU Police.
 An officer will be immediately dispatched to provide whatever assistance is required.
-911 calls from campus phones go directly to the City of Danbury Emergency Telecommunications Center and are concurrently displayed at our dispatch center's E-911 display computer.
-The city's Emergency Telecommunications Center, at the Danbury Police Headquarters, relays the call information to the WCSU PD, located on Roberts Avenue on the Midtown campus.
+911 calls from campus phones go directly to the City of Danbury Emergency Telecommunications Center and are concurrently displayed at the WCSU Police dispatch center's E-911 display computer.
+The city's 911 Center, at Danbury Police Headquarters, relays the call information to the WCSU PD, located on Roberts Avenue on the Midtown campus.